The New Mutants (film): Comics comparison

-The New Mutants comics co-creator, Bob McLeod, expressed his disappointment with the film for inaccurately depicting the characters, including whitewashing Roberto, a biracial Black character in the comics, stating that the actor portraying him wasn't "short and dark-skinned."
+The New Mutants comics co-creator, Bob McLeod, expressed his disappointment with the film for inaccurately depicting the characters: "I was disappointed when they didn't give Dani braids, although I like Blu Hunt.
+I was disappointed when Rahne wasn't a redhead with spiky hair, although I adore Maisie Williams.
+I was disappointed that Sam isn't tall and gawky, although I do like Charlie Heaton.
+But mainly I was very disappointed that Roberto isn't short and dark-skinned.
+Yet another example of Hollywood white-washing."
 He also criticized the film for misspelling his name in the credits as "MacLeod".
 The spelling was corrected for the home media release.
-Criticism was also directed to Braga, a Brazilian woman, playing Dr. Cecilia Reyes, an Afro-Puerto Rican character.
-McLeod further felt that fitting the movie into the horror genre was a mistake and that it most likely would have fared better had it been a straightforward origin film, akin to the graphic novel that he and Chris Claremont created together.
+Criticism was also directed to Braga, a white Brazilian woman, playing Dr. Cecilia Reyes, a black Puerto Rican character.
+McLeod further felt that fitting the film into the horror genre was a mistake and that it most likely would have fared better had it been a straightforward origin film, akin to the graphic novel that he and Chris Claremont created together.
+After his comments went viral, he said he felt bad for Henry Zaga, who plays Sunspot, and told people to calm down and that the movie looked like great fun.